-Foreign exchange-related regulatory matters: Following an initial media report in 2013 of widespread irregularities in the foreign exchange markets.
-UBS immediately commenced an internal review of its foreign exchange business, which includes UBS's precious metals and related structured products businesses.
-Numerous authorities commenced investigations concerning possible manipulation of foreign exchange markets and precious metals prices.
+Foreign exchange-related regulatory matters: Beginning in 2013 numerous authorities commenced investigations concerning possible manipulation of foreign exchange markets and precious metals prices.
 In 2014 and 2015, UBS reached settlements with the UK Financial Conduct Authority ("FCA") and the US Commodity Futures Trading Commission ("CFTC") in connection with their foreign exchange investigations, FINMA issued an order concluding its formal proceedings relating to UBS's foreign exchange and precious metals businesses, and the Board of Governors of the Federal Reserve System ("Federal Reserve Board") and the Connecticut Department of Banking issued a Cease and Desist Order and assessed monetary penalties against UBS AG.
-In addition, the DOJ's Criminal Division ("Criminal Division") terminated the 2012 Non-Prosecution Agreement ("NPA") with UBS AG related to UBS's submissions of benchmark interest rates and UBS AG pleaded guilty to one count of wire fraud, paid a fine and is subject to probation through January 2020.
+In 2015, the DOJ's Criminal Division ("Criminal Division") terminated the 2012 Non-Prosecution Agreement ("NPA") with UBS

+AG related to UBS's submissions of benchmark interest rates and UBS AG pleaded guilty to one count of wire fraud, paid a fine and is subject to probation through January 2020.
 UBS has ongoing obligations to cooperate with these authorities and to undertake certain remediation measures.
 UBS has also been granted conditional immunity by the Antitrust Division of the DOJ ("Antitrust Division") and by authorities in other jurisdictions in connection with potential competition law violations relating to foreign exchange and precious metals businesses.
-Investigations relating to foreign exchange and precious metals matters by certain authorities remain ongoing notwithstanding these resolutions.
+Investigations relating to foreign exchange and precious metals by certain authorities remain ongoing notwithstanding these resolutions.

 Foreign exchange-related civil litigation: Putative class actions have been filed since 2013 in US federal courts and in other jurisdictions against UBS and other banks on behalf of putative classes of persons who engaged in foreign currency transactions with any of the defendant banks.
-They allege collusion by the defendants and assert claims under the antitrust laws and for unjust enrichment.
-In 2015, additional putative class actions were filed in federal court in New York against UBS and other banks on behalf of a putative class of persons who entered into or held any foreign exchange futures contracts and options on foreign exchange futures contracts since 2003.
-The complaints assert claims under the Commodity Exchange Act ("CEA") and the US antitrust laws.
-In 2015, a consolidated complaint was filed on behalf of both putative classes of persons covered by the US federal court class actions described above.
-UBS has entered into a settlement agreement that would resolve all of these US federal court class actions.
-The settlement agreement, which has been preliminarily approved by the court and is subject to final court approval, requires, among other things, that UBS pay an aggregate of USD 141 million and provide cooperation to the settlement classes.
+UBS has entered into a settlement agreement that would resolve US federal court class actions relating to foreign currency transactions with the defendant banks and persons who transacted in foreign exchange futures contracts and options on such futures.
+The settlement agreement, which has been approved by the court, requires, among other things, that UBS pay an aggregate of USD 141 million and provide cooperation to the settlement classes.

-A putative class action has been filed in federal court in New York against UBS and other banks on behalf of participants, beneficiaries and named fiduciaries of plans qualified under the Employee Retirement Income Security Act of 1974 ("ERISA") for whom a defendant bank provided foreign currency exchange transactional services, exercised discretionary authority or discretionary control over management of such ERISA plan, or authorized or permitted the execution of any foreign currency exchange transactional services involving such plan's assets.
+A putative class action has been filed in federal court in New York against UBS and other banks on behalf of participants, beneficiaries and named fiduciaries of plans qualified under the Employee Retirement Income Security Act of 1974 ("ERISA") for whom a defendant bank provided foreign exchange transactional services or authorized or permitted the execution of any foreign currency exchange transactional services involving such plan's assets.
 The complaint asserts claims under ERISA.
-The parties filed a stipulation to dismiss the case with prejudice.
-The plaintiffs have appealed the dismissal.
-In July, the Second Circuit affirmed the dismissal.
+In July 2018, the Second Circuit affirmed the dismissal of the case with prejudice.

-In 2015, a putative class action was filed in federal court against UBS and numerous other banks on behalf of persons and businesses in the US who directly purchased foreign currency from the defendants and their co-conspirators for their own end use.
+In 2015, a putative class action was filed in federal court against UBS and numerous other banks on behalf of persons and businesses in the US who directly purchased foreign currency from the defendants and alleged co-conspirators for their own end use.
 In March 2017, the court granted UBS's (and the other banks') motions to dismiss the complaint.
 The plaintiffs filed an amended complaint in August 2017.
 In March 2018, the court denied the defendants' motions to dismiss the amended complaint.